 The normalized parameter--estimation errors—defined as the product of the $1\sigma$ uncertainty, the signal--to--noise ratio, and the planetary mass $M_p$ expressed in Jupiter masses—for CBPs orbiting BNS and DWD systems measured with both B-DECIGO and the full DECIGO mission are displayed in Fig.~\ref{fig:decigo_comparison}.
 For short planetary periods the errors remain low for every configuration, because several complete orbits are sampled within the observing time, allowing the gravitational--wave Doppler modulation produced by the planet to accumulate cleanly.

 As the period grows, each curve develops an inflection point.
 To the left of this turning point a modest increase in period can reduce the error, since a wider planetary orbit generates a larger barycentric signal.
-Beyond the turning point the errors rise steeply: once the orbital period approaches or exceeds the total observing time, only a fraction of the orbit is tracked and the planetary frequency modulation becomes degenerate with the source’s intrinsic requency evolution and with instrumental noise.
+Beyond the turning point the errors rise steeply: once the orbital period approaches or exceeds the total observing time, only a fraction of the orbit is tracked and the planetary frequency modulation becomes degenerate with the source’s intrinsic frequency evolution and with instrumental noise.

 B-DECIGO diverges from DECIGO at long periods.
-The dominant driver is the shorter nominal mission lifetime of B-DECIGO (3~yr versus 4~yr for DECIGO): a briefer baseline leaves a longer--period planet less well sampled, which inflates the post--normalisation uncertainties.
+The dominant driver is the shorter nominal mission lifetime of B-DECIGO (3~years versus 4~years for DECIGO): a briefer baseline leaves a longer--period planet less well sampled, which inflates the post--normalization uncertainties.
 The source class modulates the effect: BNS signals, with their higher GW frequencies and intrinsic chirps, preserve the planetary Doppler imprint more effectively than the relatively quiescent DWDs, so the error blow‐up sets in later for BNS systems.

-Overall, B-DECIGO retains a comparative advantage for high‐frequency BNS systems at periods below $\simeq 1$~yr, while DECIGO’s longer observing window allows it to maintain tighter constraints at the multi‐year end of the period range.
+Overall, B-DECIGO retains a comparative advantage for high‐frequency BNS systems at periods below $\simeq 1$~year, while DECIGO’s longer observing window allows it to maintain tighter constraints at the multi‐year end of the period range.
 These combined results corroborate earlier LISA‐based studies\citep{tamaniniGravitationalwaveDetectionExoplanets2019}: optimal sensitivity and precision are obtained for planetary periods of a few years or less, whereas longer periods suffer a rapid loss of fidelity—here shown to depend sensitively on the total mission duration as well as on the intrinsic properties of the GW source.